 Genre Blindness: In one episode, Dara showed the players a recent news article on a report suggesting that people with larger heads were less susceptible to Alzheimer's... which had referred to him as an example of someone with a 'big head', even putting a picture of him (with the caption 'EXTRA LARGE') next to the article.
 When the players started teasing him about it mercilessly, he said that he expected sympathy.

 Dara: I was expecting sympathy!
 That's why I introduced this story!

 Huge Guy, Tiny Girl: Greg Davies is nearly twice the height of Lucy Porter.
-When both guest-starred together and cuddled at the spinning news round.
+When both guest-starred together, they cuddled at the Spinning News round.

 Dara: That is just against nature.

 They also had a joint entry for "Unlikely Lines from a Fantasy Film", with Davies hugging her and saying "This will never work, Frodo."

 Hurricane of Puns: As much a target of the players' humor as used by them.
 While discussing a Viagra fraud case in which the perpetrators had been arrested, Russell Howard noted he'd seen it on the news and that the anchors started riffing on it:

 Russell: ''"Did you happen to see the News24 reaction?
 It was fantastic—cause it came, like, 'News just in—' and they found out about the Viagra tabs, and it was brilliant because they were doing little puns!
 They were genuinely kinda goin'—'I bet that's a hard case, heh.'
 'I think they'll get a stiff sentence.'
 And then you could genuinely see—they obviously got a word in their ear and they went, *disappointed, head drooping* 'Yeah, okay...'"